-• I will not deal with the feared disappearance of coverage of issues of interest to small or disadvantaged groups.
-That is not likely to be a problem.
+- I will not deal with the feared disappearance of coverage of issues of interest to small or disadvantaged groups.
+That is decreasingly likely to be a problem.
 On the contrary, there has been a tremendous growth in "niche markets," serving groups both large and small.
 With a decrease in scarcity, this trend will inevitably continue.
 Technological development is a great ally of small groups and minorities, however defined.
 People with unusual or specialized tastes are not likely to be frozen out of the emerging communications universe.
-The opposite is much more likely to be true; they will have easy access to their preferred fare, far easier than ever before.
-Hence that will be my focus here.
+The opposite is much more likely to be true; they will have easy access to their preferred fare-far easier than ever before. - I will not be exploring the fascinating increase in people's ability to participate in creating widely available information-through art, movies, books, science, and much more.
+With the Internet, any one of us might be able to make a picture, a story, or a video clip available to all of us; YouTube is merely one example.
+In this way, the Internet has a powerful democratizing function.4 Countless websites are now aggregating diverse knowledge.
+Wikipedia, for example, has thousands of authors, and the very form of the wiki allows people to contribute to the creation of a product from which they simultaneously benefit.
+For diverse products-books, movies, cars, doctors, and much more every day-it is easy to find sources that tell you what most people think, and it is easy as well to contribute to that collective knowledge.
+Prediction markets, for example, aggregate the judgments of numerous forecasters, and they are proving to be remarkably accurate.
+There is much to be said about the growing ability of consumers to be producers too.5 But that is not my topic here.

 I will provide little discussion of monopolistic behavior by suppliers or manipulative practices by them.
 That question has received considerable attention, above all in connection with the 1999-2000 antitrust litigation involving Microsoft.
-Undoubtedly some suppliers do try to monopolize, and some do try to manipulate; consider, for example, the fact that Netscape provides some automatic bookmarks, designed to allow users to link with certain sites but not others.
-(My own automatic bookmarks, for example, include ABC News and CBS Sportsline-not NBC or CBS news, and nothing from ABC or NBC sports.)
-All sensible producers of communications know that a degree of filtering is a fact of life.
-They also know something equally important but less obvious: Consumers' attention is the crucial (and scarce) commodity in the emerging market.
+Undoubtedly some suppliers do try to monopolize, and some do try to manipulate; consider, for example, the fact that many browsers provide some automatic bookmarks designed to allow users to link with certain sites but not others.
+Every sensible producer of communications knows that a degree of filtering is a fact of life.
+Producers also know something equally important but less obvious: consumers' attention is the crucial (and scarce) commodity in the emerging market.
 Companies stand to gain a great deal if they can shift attention in one direction rather than another.